arucard21/SimplyRESTful-Framework/fields-filter-json-servlet/README.md

 A Servlet Filter that can filter a JSON response based on fields provided in a query parameter.

-The Servlet filter can be registered directly or through resource scanning.
-In the latter case, the filter is configured to apply to all requests though it only applies the filter if the response contains a JSON-compatible media type and the `fields` query parameter is provided.
+The Servlet filter can be registered through resource scanning, simply by adding this library as dependency.
+The filter is configured for all requests but it only applies the filter if the response contains a JSON-compatible media type and a `fields` query parameter is provided.

-This is still experimental.
-The underlying filter (fields-filter-json) still requires more testing to ensure its reliability.